uoe-agents/IGP2/docs/custom_scenarios.md

 You do not have to create your own scenario file from scratch.

-Run the following command to have one created for you:
+Run the following command to have one created for you.
+You can also use this command to specify the spawn and goal positions of agents by simply clicking on the map of the road layout:
 ```bash
 python scripts/genconfig.py
 ```